vpetkov/vpetkov.github.io/index.md

 I consider this page a draft.
 It's lacking in pictures at the moment.
 I am adding content in my spare time.

 For the longest time this website had heavy focus on my photography.
 I still love to do it and when I have time traveling I still try to do some photography on the side.
-But all webgalleries are shit and at this point I haven't really figured out what works well for showcasing photography on the web.
+But all web galleries are shit and at this point I haven't really figured out what works well for showcasing photography on the web.

 I want to be helpful and informative but writing on the internet is perhaps the most discouraging thing to do.